 How to consign

 We are accepting walk-ins (no appointment necessary) any time we're open (Monday to Saturday between 10:00 am and 5:00 pm.)
-We are currently accepting fall items (long sleeves, pants, lightweight sweaters, light outerwear).
+We are strictly seasonal: please consult the calendar below to see what season we're currently accepting.
 If you've never consigned with us before, we'll set up an account for you when you come in -- no need to do so in advance.

 What season to bring